Dwijad/Dockerize-Kafka-Connect/README.md

  -  A schema registry server running with/without `SSL` mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
  -  For testing query/log based CDC connector a `MySQL` DB server is configured .
- -  You want `AVRO` format to convert data to and from kafka.

 ### About AVRO converter